KDeBenon/Scraper_Practice/README.md

 datscrap1.py is the main scraper code.

-products4.csv contains the job data
+products.csv contains the job data